remotion-dev/remotion/packages/docs/docs/config.md

 ## overrideFfmpegCommand<AvailableFrom v="3.2.22" />

-Modifies the FFMPEG command that Remotion uses under the hood.
+Modifies the FFmpeg command that Remotion uses under the hood.
 It works reducer-style, meaning that you pass a function that takes a command as an argument and returns a new command.

 ```tsx twoslash title="remotion.config.ts"
 import { Config } from "@remotion/cli/config";